bongiozzo/musica_mustdie/output/band_sonataarctica.md

 # Sonata Arctica

-Дискография
-"UnOpened (Single)" 1999, Power Metal
-"Ecliptica" 1999, Power Metal
-"Successor (MCD)" 2000, Power Metal
-"Silence" 2001, Power Metal
-"Songs of Silence - Live in Tokyo" 2002, Power Metal "Winterheart's Guild" 2003, Power Metal
-"Reckoning Night" 2004, Power Metal
-"Don't Say A Word (single)" 2004, Power Metal
-"Unia" 2007, Power Metal
-"The Days Of Grays" 2009, Power Metal
-"The Last Amazing Grays" 2009, Power Metal
-"Live in Finland [DVD]" 2011, Power Metal
-"Stones Grow Her Name" 2012, Power Metal
-"I Have a Right (single)" 2012, Power Metal
-"Alone in Heaven (single)" 2013, Power Metal
-"The Wolves Die Young (single)" 2014, Power Metal "Cloud Factory (single)" 2014, Power Metal
-"Pariah's Child" 2014, Power Metal
-"The Ninth Hour" 2016, Progressive
+finnish power heavy metal

+## Дискография

+### "UnOpened (Single)" 1999, Power Metal

+1. UnOpened
+2. Mary-Lou

+### "Ecliptica" 1999, Power Metal

+1. Blank File
+2. My Land
+3. 8th Commandment
+4. Replica
+5. Kingdom for a Heart
+6. FullMoon
+7. Letter to Dana
+8. UnOpened
+9. Picturing the Past
+10. Destruction Preventer
+11. Mary-Lou (Japanese bonus track)

+### "Successor (MCD)" 2000, Power Metal

+1. FullMoon (edit)
+2. Still Loving You (Scorpions cover)
+3. I Want Out (Helloween cover)
+4. San Sebastian
+5. Shy
+6. Replica (live, Finnish bonus track)
+7. My Land (live, Finnish bonus track)

+### "Silence" 2001, Power Metal

+1...of Silence
+2.Weballergy
+3.False News Travel Fast
+4.The End of This Chapter
+5.Black Sheep
+6.Land of the Free
+7.Last Drop Falls
+8.San Sebastian (revisited)
+9.Sing In Silence
+10.Revontulet (Instr.)
+11.Tallulah
+12.Wolf & Raven
+13.Respect the Wilderness (Japanese bonus track) 14.The Power of One

+Line-up

+Tony Kakko - Vocals, additional keyboards
+Jani Liimatainen - Guitars
+Tommy Portimo - Drums
+Mikko Hдrkin - Keyboards
+Marko Paasikoski - Bass

+All Songs written by T.Kakko
+Arrangements by Sonata Arctica

+Recorded at Tico Tico Studio, www.ticotico.fi by Ahti Kortelainen during fall 2000 and spring 2001.

+Grand piano on #4 and #11 recorded at Finnvox Studios by Mikko Karmila

+Spoken parts recorded Mika Niilonen

+Male voices on #1, #4, #7 and #13 by Nik Van-Eckmann
+Female voice on #by Renay Gonzalez

+Mixed by Mikko Karmila at Finnvox Studios in April 2001 Mastered by Mika Jussila at Finnvox Studios

+Cover art and logo by Eric Philipp
+Inlay drawings by Tero Junkkila
+Original logo concept by Janne Pitkдnen

+Art Direction and background photos by T. Kakko
+Band photo by Toni Hдrkцnen

+### "Songs of Silence - Live in Tokyo" 2002, Power Metal

+01. Intro
+02. Weballergy
+03. Kingdom for a Heart
+04. Sing in Silence
+05. False News Travel Fast
+06. Last Drop Falls
+07. Respect the Wilderness
+08. FullMoon
+09. The End of This Chapter
+10. The Power of One (Japanese bonus)
+11. Replica
+12. My Land
+13. Black Sheep
+14. Wolf & Raven

+### "Winterheart's Guild" 2003, Power Metal

+1.Abandoned, Pleased, Brainwashed, Exploited 2.Gravenimage
+3.The Cage
+4.Silver Tongue
+5.The Misery
+6.Victoria's Secret
+7.Champagne Bath
+8.Broken
+9.The Ruins Of My Life
+10.Draw Me

+### "Reckoning Night" 2004, Power Metal

+01. Misplaced
+02. Blinded No More
+03. Ain't Your Fairytale
+04. Reckoning Day, Reckoning Night…
+05. Don't Say A Word
+06. The Boy Who Wanted To Be A Real Puppet
+07. My Selene
+08. Wildfire
+09. White Pearl, Black Oceans…
+10. Shamandalie
+11. Wrecking the Sphere (Japan only)

+### "Don't Say A Word (single)" 2004, Power Metal

+01. Don`t Say A Word (edit)
+02. Ain`t Your Fairytale
+03. World In My Eyes
+04. Two Minds, One Soul

+Tony Kakko - vocals, keyboards
+Jani Liimatainen - guitar
+Marko Paasikoski - bass
+Henrik Klingenberg - keyboards
+Tommy Portimo - drums

+Recorded at Tico-Tico Studio by Ahti Kortelainen during March, April and June 2004.
+Tracks 1 & 2 mixed at Finnvox Studios by Mikko Karmila.
+Tracks 3 & 4 mixed at Tico-Tico Studio by Ahti Kortelainen.
+Mastered at Finnvox Studios by Mika Jussila, June 2004.
+Produced by Sonata Arctica.
+Executive producer: Marcus Staiger.
+Artwork by Janne 'ToxicAngel' Pitkanen.
+Art "misdirection" by Tony Kakko.

+### "Unia" 2007, Power Metal

+01. In Black And White
+02. Paid In Full
+03. For The Sake Of Revenge
+04. It Won't Fade
+05. Under Your Tree
+06. Caleb
+07. The Vice
+08. My Dream's But A Drop Of Fuel For A Nightmare
+09. The Harvest
+10. The Worlds Forgotten, The Words Forbidden
+11. Fly With The Black Swan
+12. Good Enough Is Good Enough

+### "The Days Of Grays" 2009, Power Metal

+### "The Last Amazing Grays" 2009, Power Metal

+1. The Last Amazing Grays (Single Edit) 04:13
+2. Flag In The Ground (Video Edit) 04:08
+3. The Last Amazing Grays (Orchestral Version) 05:09

+### "Live in Finland [DVD]" 2011, Power Metal

+Disc 1
+1. Intro (Everything Fades to Gray)
+2. Flag in the Grounds
+3. Last Amazing Grays
+4. Juliet
+5. Replica
+6. Blank File
+7. As If the World Wasn't Ending
+8. Paid in Full
+9. Victoria's Secret
+10. Instrumental Exhibition
+11. The Misery
+12. Fullmoon
+13. In Black & White
+14. Mary-Lou
+15. Shy
+16. Letter to Dana
+17. Caleb
+18. Don't Say a Word
+19. Outro (Vodka/Everything Fades to Gray)

+Disc 2
+1. White Pearl, Black Oceans
+2. Draw Me
+3. In Black & White
+4. Don't Say a Word

+### "Stones Grow Her Name" 2012, Power Metal

+1. Only The Broken Hearts (Make You Beautiful)
+2. Shitload of Money
+3. Losing My Insanity
+4. Somewhere Close To You
+5. I Have A Right
+6. Alone In Heaven
+7. The Day
+8. Cinderblox
+9. Don’t Be Mean
+10. Wildfire II
+11. Wildfire III
+bonus track on the limited edition:
+12. Tonight I Dance Alone

+### "I Have a Right (single)" 2012, Power Metal

+1. I Have a Right  04:48

+### "Alone in Heaven (single)" 2013, Power Metal

+1. Alone in Heaven  04:31
+2. Somewhere Close to You (Acoustic Reprise)  03:28

+### "The Wolves Die Young (single)" 2014, Power Metal

+1. The Wolves Die Young  04:13
+2. The Wolves Die Young (Single Edit)  03:51

+Tommy Portimo - Drums
+Tony Kakko - Vocals
+Henrik Klingenberg - Keyboards
+Elias Viljanen - Guitars
+Pasi Kauppinen - Bass

+### "Cloud Factory (single)" 2014, Power Metal

+1. Cloud Factory 04:17
+2. Cloud Factory (Single Edit) 03:58

+### "Pariah's Child" 2014, Power Metal

+1. The Wolves Die Young 04:13
+2. Running Lights 04:26
+3. Take One Breath 04:19
+4. Cloud Factory 04:17
+5. Blood 05:54
+6. What Did You Do in the War, Dad?
+05:13
+7. Half a Marathon Man 05:43
+8. X Marks the Spot 05:20
+9. Love 03:50
+10. Larger Than Life 09:57

+Japanese bonus track:
+ 11. No Pain

+A music video was shot for 'The Wolves Die Young'.

+### "The Ninth Hour" 2016, Progressive

+1. Closer to an Animal
+2. Life
+3. Fairytale
+4. We Are What We Are
+5. Till Death's Done Us Apart
+6. Among the Shooting Stars
+7. Rise a Night
+8. Fly, Navigate, Communicate
+9. Candle Lawns
+10. White Pearl, Black Oceans (Part II: By the Grace of the Ocean)
+11. On the Faultline (Closure to an Animal)

 ## Отношения с другими группами